-If you’re familiar with WP_Query, you’ve probably already used the meta_query syntax:
+If you’re familiar with WP_Query, you’ve probably used the meta_query parameter to filter results by one or more custom field values.

 How to use custom PHP code?